wvovaw/links/content/docs/components/DropdownMenu.md

 ---
 title: Dropdown Menu
-description: Dropdown menu displays a menu to the user triggered by a button.
+description: Dropdown menu displays a menu list of actions to the user after they trigger a button.
 draft: true
 ---

 # Dropdown Menu

-`DropdownMenu` is a set of actions of functions displayed to users after they trigger a button.
+`DropdownMenu` is a nested list of actions or options displayed to users after they trigger a button.

 ___